 Connect him or her with resources like counseling, support groups, doctors, or psychiatric help.
 Encourage him or her to find a community of people who have experienced a similar diagnosis and/or the loss of their baby or babies.

-A terminal prenatal diagnosis and all that follows is an indescribably difficult journey.
+A prenatal diagnosis of a life-limiting condition and all that follows is an indescribably difficult journey.
 We understand that you could have all the tools in the world and feel fully equipped for this process and still find yourself experiencing a perinatal mood and anxiety disorder or complicated grief.
 There is absolutely nothing wrong with you if you experience these behaviors or thoughts.
 It is normal, and there is help available.
 It is our hope that shedding light on the differences between grief, mourning, and perinatal mood and anxieties disorders will help you feel informed, capable, and less alone if you find yourself or your significant other wrestling with these issues.

 “Complicated grief.”
 Mayo Clinic, Mayo Foundation for Medical Education and Research, 5 Oct.
 2017, www.mayoclinic.org/diseases-conditions/complicated-grief/symptoms-causes/syc-20360374.